 The 2018-2019 City Work Program listed under its Community Livability and Sustainable Infrastructure section a project to incentivize the building of Accessory Dwelling Units (ADUs).
 In accordance with the City’s Housing Element, the increased supply of these types of units provide affordable housing opportunities that meet the City’s Regional Housing Needs Allocation (RHNA) for moderate level housing.
 Staff’s specific task was to review the CMC and recommend incentives to encourage the development of ADUs.
 This included, but was not limited to, considering reduction in fees and modifications to development standards.

-The recommendations include waiving the park land dedication fee for ADU development and eliminating the 10% net lot are size restriction for maximum ADU size.
-All other ADU development standards (setbacks, lot coverage, height, etc…) are recommended to remain.
+The recommendations include eliminating the 10% net lot area size restriction for maximum ADU size.
+All other ADU development standards (setbacks, lot coverage, height, etc.) are recommended to remain.

 Planning Commission Hearing Date